principiamentis/code-challenge/PostgraphileChallenge.md

 <https://www.graphile.org/postgraphile/quick-start-guide/>
 <https://www.graphile.org/postgraphile/usage-library/#http-middleware>

+**Please note:** the links and the challenge use Postgraphile v4, not Postgraphile v5!

 ### The challenge

 The challenge is to design and implement a simple Meetings system for creating and managing attendees to a meeting.
 You should first design and implement a basic data model using PSQL and expose this API using Postgraphile.